solidjs-community/solid-primitives/packages/storage/README.md

 });
 ```

+> HTTP headers are limited to 32kb, each header itself is limited to 16kb.
+So depending on your current headers, the space in `cookieStorage` is rather small.
+If the overall space is exceeded, subsequent requests will fail.
+We have no mechanism to prevent that, since we cannot infer all headers that the browser will set.

+> Browsers do not support most UTF8 and UTF16 characters in Cookies, so `cookieStorage` encodes those characters that are not supported using `encodeURIComponent`.
+To save space, only those characters not supported by all Browsers will be encoded.

 #### LocalForage

 LocalForage uses indexedDB or WebSQL if available to greatly increase the size of what can be stored.
 Just drop it in as a storage (only supported in the client):